publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch29/schII/m__us_usc_t2_s1974.md

     (c) __Qualifications__

-    Any individual appointed under subsection (a) of this section shall be subject to—
+    Any individual appointed under subsection (a) shall be subject to—

         (1) qualification requirements as the Chief of the Capitol Police determines necessary; and